homermultitext/hmt-web/md/summer2014/editing/xmlediting.md

 ## Possible complications ##

-If you cannot find an identifier for a personal name or place name in the [HMT project authority lists](https://github.com/homermultitext/hmt-authlists/tree/master/data), then file an issue in the appropriate issue tracker.
+If you cannot find an identifier for a personal name or place name in the [HMT project authority lists](https://github.com/homermultitext/hmt-authlists/tree/master/data), then file an issue in the appropriate issue tracker, [following the instructions in this guide](submittingAuthListIssues.html).